Boyko Borisov: Civil servant

-First term as Prime Minister of Bulgaria
+First term as prime minister of Bulgaria

-Borisov's party GERB also won the parliamentary election on 5 July 2009 by collecting 39.72% of the popular vote and 117 of the 240 seats in parliament.
+Borisov's party GERB also won the 2009 Bulgarian parliamentary election, collecting 39.72% of the popular vote and 117 of the 240 seats in parliament.

-Since 27 July 2009 Borisov served as Prime Minister of Bulgaria in a GERB-dominated centre-right minority government with parliamentary support from three other parliamentary groups, including the nationalist party Ataka.
-He invited several non-party affiliated experts to the government, most prominent among them Simeon Dyankov, a former high-ranking World Bank official, and Rosen Plevneliev, manager of a large German subsidiary in Bulgaria.
+Since 27 July 2009, Borisov served as Prime Minister of Bulgaria in a GERB-dominated centre-right minority government with parliamentary support from three other parliamentary groups, including the nationalist party Ataka.
+He invited several non-party-affiliated experts to the government, most prominent among them Simeon Dyankov, a former high-ranking World Bank Group official, and Rosen Plevneliev, manager of a large German subsidiary in Bulgaria.